 Tinned Fruit in Juice 145g = 52.2 calories

 A great idea if you’re in a hurry.
-Keeping a couple of ready meals in the freezer for those days when the world throws the unexpected at you or you can’t be bothered to cook from scratch will stop you from reaching for the takeaway menu.
+Keeping a couple of ready meals in the freezer for those days when the world throws the unexpected at you or you can’t be bothered to cook from scratch, will stop you from reaching for the takeaway menu.

 Really handy to keep these sorts of things in the freezer for when you run out of fresh stuff.
 We all know that piling your plate with veggies is a definite healthy habit and the frozen versions are a speedy solution as they can all be cooked in the microwave!

-Chicken & Fish Fillets
+Chicken & Fish Fillets, or Alternative Proteins

-These are just so versatile.
-Take them out of the freezer in the morning and by dinner time you have the basis for pasta, salads, stews, omelettes, stir fries and more.
+For the meat - Take them out of the freezer in the morning and by dinner time you have the basis for pasta, salads, stews, omelettes, stir fries and more.

 So, armed with all that knowledge, go and hit the shops to stock up on your essentials.
 With these hints and tips your weight loss goal is nearer than you think.